 - Safety First! © |Modules | Application | Application Process Instructions

 The IATSE TTF and UCLA LOSH have developed customized Entertainment Safety modules for the IATSE TTF Safety First! © curricula.
-This curricula is available for use by any and all IATSE locals.
-Modules include: Basic Entertainment Safety, Biological Hazards, Hazard Communication, Chemical Protection, Electrical Safety, Fall Protection and Prevention, Elevated Platforms and Aerial Lifts, Scaffold Safety, Ergonomics, Noise Exposure, Confined Spaces/Small Spaces, Firearm Safety, Hand and Power Tools, Compressed Gas, Rigging Safety, and Welding and Cutting.
-The modules are designed to convey safety awareness.
+This curricula is available for use by all IATSE locals.
+The modules are designed to convey safety awareness and include: Basic Entertainment Safety, Biological Hazards, Hazard Communication, Chemical Protection, Electrical Safety, Fall Protection and Prevention, Elevated Platforms and Aerial Lifts, Scaffold Safety, Ergonomics, Noise Exposure, Confined Spaces/Small Spaces, Firearm Safety, Hand and Power Tools, Compressed Gas, Rigging Safety, and Welding and Cutting.

 The TTF is also collecting other curricula available to share.
 If your local is looking for a craft training or other course not listed, please contact us as we may be able to help you locate the curriculum you need.